Exploring States of Matter: 4 Must-Try Activities for KidsAug. 14, 2019

 Help your child notice that some of substances on the list could change from one type of matter to another.
 For example, when ice cubes are frozen, they are solids, but can easily melt into liquids if left outside of the freezer.
 Likewise, if that ice cube is in a cup that stands on the counter for a number of days or weeks, your child will notice that the water evaporates because it turned into a gas that entered the air!

-Stir up your child's interest in new learning routines with exciting science acitvities - interactive science worksheets, teacher-led videos and immersive games - available in our Talented and Gifted Program!
+Stir up your child's interest in new learning routines with exciting science acitvities - interactive science worksheets, teacher-led videos and immersive games - available in Kids Academy Summer Camp!
 Subscribe today to secure a sizzling deal for a new school year.

 Chemistry for Older Elementary Students